Florida Sex Offender Laws: What You Need to Know

 - After 25 years on the Florida Sex Offender Registry, an individual may request to be removed – while still having strict restrictions

 - A lewd or lascivious exhibition using a computer online

 - Sexual performance by a child

 - Lewd or lascivious offenses committed upon or in the presence of persons under 16 years of age

 How A Criminal Defense Attorney Can Help Your Case

-Bruce Denson is a highly experienced criminal defense attorney with more than twenty years of experience.
+Bruce Denson is a highly experienced St. Petersburg Criminal Defense Attorney with more than twenty years of experience.
 He provides high-quality, aggressive defenses and will thoroughly examine the details of your case to develop the correct strategy.

 Contact The Denson Firm today for a free, confidential consultation.